214370/esp32_examples/buzzer_example/README.md

 ## Hardware Setup

-Connect buzzer on GPIO_NUM_4 (pull-down 10k on Gate) in series with logic MOSFET.
+Connect logic MOSFET's Gate on GPIO_NUM_4 and pull-down the pin with 10k resistor.
+Buzzer is in series with MOSFET, VCC-Buzzer-Drain, Source is on GND.